xprova/vetrina/doc/protocol.md

 ```

 In this example, the user enters `1+2` in the command prompt.
 This interaction
-is converted to an `eval` request object and sent to the back-end engine.
+is converted to an _eval_ request object and sent to the back-end engine.
 The
-engine replies with a response object indicating that the request has been
+engine replies with a _success_ response object and returns `'3\n'` which is
-processed successfully and returns `'3\n'` which is appended to the command
+appended to the command window.
-window.

 ### Request Object Format